 The majority of these items are from independent sellers on Etsy, who make their items by hand, which just makes them extra special!
 I have spoken to each of these sellers and they have given their permission to have their products shared with you guys on here – they are all such lovely creators and work incredibly hard on their amazing products!

-Hope you like my choices – I personally am lusting over each and every one of these items!
+Hope you like my choices – I personally am lusting over each and every one of them!